 Who Makes the Organic and GMO-Free Rules

-The National Organic Program (NOP) is responsible for developing national standards for organically produced agricultural products.
+In regards to rules around organic foods in the United States, The National Organic Program (NOP) is responsible for developing national standards for organically produced agricultural products.
 It is housed within the USDA Agricultural Marketing Service, and among many other things, maintains a list of certified organic operations, helps farmers and businesses get certified, and manages the National List of Allowed and Prohibited Substances.

-Here’s What These Terms Mean
+Here’s What The Terms Mean

 The USDA defines different “levels” of organic that you need to pay attention to, because sometimes GMOs can sneak their way in.

 100% Organic.
 This means the product contains 100% of organically produced AND completely GMO-free ingredients.
 Buying something that is labeled 100% certified organic usually ensures that it’s GMO-free.
 Usually.
 More on that later.